Notice To Vacate

 - if they were late last month then send the notice on the 3rd day from the date the rent is due.
 Do not wait until the end of the Grace period.
 Contact us a let us deliver an Eviction Notice to Pay or Quit.
 The reason why when you have a 3rd party like us hand deliver a notice they know you are serious and will not tolerate late payments or excuses.
 This is a business for you not an act of charity, therefore you need to operate it like one.

 - if the rent is late 3 or more months after the last time they were late repeat Scenario 1

 - Scenario 3: if the previous two months they were late but eventually got paid up, you know there is a problem.
-If they are late a 3rd time you definitely need us to deliver a Notice to Vacate.
+If they are late a 3rd time you definitely need us to deliver an Eviction Notice to Vacate.
 The reason we suggest this is because they have established a pattern and are having difficulty and they need to rent a place that they can afford.
-It’s clear that some financial issues have happened to them, but you don’t want to be the one left empty handed.
+It’s clear that some financial issues have happened to them, but you don’t want to be the one left empty-handed.
 You need the rent to pay your mortgage.

-What are the steps that you need to follow to deliver a 3 Day Notice to Vacate (Notice to Quit)
+What are the steps that you need to follow to deliver an Eviction Notice to Vacate (Quit)

-- You need to deliver to them the Notice to Vacate by hand and or by a Certified letter.
+- You need to deliver to them a Texas Eviction Notice to Vacate by hand and/or by a First Class or Certified letter.
 Texas requires that the landlord prepares a legally written vacate notice that is in agreement with the lease that you and your renter signed.
 If your agreement is different than the minimum requirements of the law, it is normally held up in court if both parties signed the lease.
 It is a legally binding contract and will be upheld in court as the law.

 - The notice can be hand delivered to a person at the residence in the greater Houston area of 16 years of age or older.